-Spinal is a git-based CMS for static site generators, like Astro, Jekyll, Gatsby, Hugo and Bridgetown
+Spinal is a git-based CMS for static site generators, like Jekyll, Astro, Hugo and 11ty.

 What is a git-based CMS?

 A Git-based CMS works by staying in sync with your GitHub repo.
-New or edited content is first pushed to your repo which triggers a new build.
+New or edited content is first pushed to your repo which triggers a new build (on a platform like Netlify or Vercel).
 All without needing to know any git commands or using the command-line.

 The beauty is that it’s super simple to set up and your repo is always up-to-date.
 This makes it easier for developers and designers to work on the site locally.
 Just how they prefer it.